webpy/webpy.github.com/faq.md

 99. **How can i get auto completion in python after loading the webpy module?**

-    You probably have discover that the auto completion no more work once you import the webpy module in ipython.
+    In IPython, after importing webpy auto completion may no longer work.
 You can still use 'python' with auto completion feature.
 Try it out directly.
 Fire up 'python':

             import readline, rlcompleter; readline.parse_and_bind("tab: complete")